NodeScriptLang/guides/src/docs/tutorials.md

 # Tutorials

+Here you will find step by step guides of increasing complexity, designed to get you used to the basic functions and features of NodeScript.

 ## Building Your First Graph

-Welcome to your first NodeScript journey!
-In this tutorial, we'll walk you through creating a simple NodeScript graph that fetches and presents weather data using a GET request.
+In this first tutorial, we'll walk you through creating a simple NodeScript graph that fetches and presents weather data using a GET request.
 This will help you get familiar with NodeScript's interface and node connections.

 Ensure you're logged into [NodeScript](https://nodescript.dev/) before you begin.